 The Sustainability Committee consists of administrators, faculty and students and serves in an advisory capacity in relation to sustainability initiatives on campus.
 The committee hopes to encourage a collaborative and supportive environment for faculty, staff and students interested in promoting environmental sustainability at the college, to develop, promote and recommend implementation of environmental sustainability initiatives and activities and to serve as a resource for faculty, staff and students on all matters pertaining to environmental sustainability.

 Lycoming College embraces the goals of sustainability for all of its stakeholder members and as an institution.
 We support the identification of sustainable practices for the sake of a sustainable community and world in a way that efficiently uses college resources.

 Developments and Initiatives Implemented by the Sustainability Committee (2014-Today)

 Richard Alley Presentation on Climate Change (Spring 2017)

 Awards and Acknowledgements

-- Sustainability Committee given the Outstanding Community Service Program Award by Lycoming College at the annual Leadership & Service Awards Banquet in honor of the Food Recovery Network in 2014
+- Sustainability Committee was awarded the Outstanding Community Service Program Award by Lycoming College at the annual Leadership & Service Awards Banquet in honor of the Food Recovery Network in 2014

 - Members of the Sustainability Committee hosted the first Eastern Regional Food Recovery Network Summit in 2015